How To Create A Post In WordPress – Pt. 2

 Next Step …

-Now that you know how to create, save and publish a post using WordPress, let’s briefly summarize all of the steps involved in creating a new post.
+Now that you know how to create, save, and publish a post in WordPress, let’s review the steps involved in the post creation process.

-As mentioned in Part 1 of this tutorial, getting your content published online with WordPress is as easy as 1-2-3:
+As mentioned in Part 1 of this tutorial, with WordPress, publishing your content is as easy as 1-2-3:

 - Think …

 After deciding what topic you plan to post, the next step is to write your content (or get it written for you), and publish it online.

 WordPress makes publishing content easy.
 We recommend following the steps below to publish an SEO optimized post that will get your content indexed quickly by search engines:

 - In your WordPress dashboard menu, select Posts > Add New to bring up the ‘Add New Post’ screen.